joowani/dtags/README.md

 * Tag and un-tag directories
 * Change directories quickly via tags
-* Execute commands in multiple directories at the same time
+* Execute commands in multiple directories at once

 All commands come with tab-completion.